timfox456/java-fsd-phase4/capstone/README.md

 One could implement the backend as a Web (i.e., Spring MVC) or a REST project, either is acceptable.

+Spring Security is one option to implement login/authentication but not required, other solutions can be used.

 These are merely suggestions and not necessarily a requirement for using them.

 On the front end, frameworks like bootstrap, angular, react, jquery, etc are all acceptable (and encouraged) to use.